HeiChips/heiChips2025_sap3_and_sorter/README.md

 Our project idea was to fit a small 8-bit core on our tile.
 We wanted to use the SRAM on the chip as RAM for our core and the FPGA fabric for routing between the core and SRAM, and for housing an acceleator.
 On our quest to finding a suitable small core, we found the **SAP (Simple-As-Possible Computer)** core.
 This was first described in the book "Digital Computer Electronics" by Albert Paul Malvino and Jerald A. Brown.
 SAP-2 and 3 are Turing-complete [[1]](#ref1).
 There is source code under an MIT license and an extensive documentation by Austin Morlan available under [[2-5]](#ref5).
 This was the starting point for this project.

+This project also includes a [sorter](https://github.com/bamalte/heiChips2025_project/tree/main/heichips25_top_sorter) as a co-processor for a proof of concept, also working as a stand-alone accelerator.

 ## First Approach: SAP-1
 In our quest to finding a suitable small core, we found the SAP-1 implementation by Austin Morlan [[2]](#ref2).
 It is a very minimal 8-bit core with 8-bit instructions and two 8-bit registers.
 Aside from the registers, it has an adder module, a PC, an instruction register, a memory and a controller.
 Those modules communicate through an 8-bit bus.
 Austin Morlan's SAP-1 implementation only supports 4 instructions:
 ```